-- Over 3,000 SIs are produced each year and on average Parliament scrutinises about 1,200 of them.
-Between 1950 and 1990 the number of individual Sis produced each calendar year rarely rose above 2,500.
-From 1992 onwards, however, it has never dipped below 3,000.
+- Between 1950 and 1990 the number of SIs produced each calendar year rarely rose above 2,500.
+From 1992 onwards, however, it has rarely dipped below 3,000.

 - A range of factors – the expansion of the regulatory state, the wide range of social security provision, the rapidly changing nature of technology, the growth in EU legislation – have all contributed to a significant increase in the volume, technicality and complexity of delegated legislation in recent years.